 Implement improvements to signal timing along Park Street, Union Street and Memorial Avenue Not completed Improve access on Park Street with removal of some on-street parking Not completed Improve geometry and alignment at Baldwin/River Street intersection Not completed Provide new sidewalks in areas where none currently exist Not completed Implement improvements to Memorial Avenue and North End Bridge rotaries Not completed MassDOT has committed to restriping both rotaries.
-Implement improvements to the rail yard, including new pavement, lighting, access control and fencing • Partially completed by CSX in 2010.
+Implement improvements to the rail yard, including new pavement, lighting, access control and fencing Partially completed by CSX in 2010.
 Exclude truck traffic on Main Street and other truck exclusion on certain streets.
 Not completed.
 A truck exclusion will require approval by MassDOT.
-Provide pedestrian enhancements and streetscape improvements along Union Street and Park Street including sidewalks, lighting, planting and furniture • Not completed.
-The city did seek CDBG-DR funding for complete streets work on Main Street, but it was not approved.
+Provide pedestrian enhancements and streetscape improvements along Union Street and Park Street including sidewalks, lighting, planting and furniture Not completed.
 An assessment of pedestrian flow across Park Street in the vicinity of the Senior Center was completed in 2010 by a private consultant.
 A consulting firm has also been retained to develop a complete streets design for Park Street/Park Avenue.
 Enforce existing building and zoning codes • In Progress There is a dedicated city Sanitary Code Inspector, and the Building Department addresses blight issues on an ongoing basis.
 In 2012, the Merrick Neighborhood Revitalization Plan recommended changes to the existing zoning code.
 Implement an economic development and business retention program.
 Streamline permitting and approvals for businesses and designate a point person for economic development projects • In Progress The city created an Economic Development Director position and is in the process of streamlining its permitting processes.
 There is now a point person to welcome and shepherd new businesses into the community and to help existing businesses make improvements.
 Implement selective infill and rehabilitation of residential structures to strengthen the mix of uses and homeownership potential within the neighborhood.
-In Progress.
-The city has used CDBG funding to advance housing rehabilitation activities.
-In process.
+In Progress In process.
 These desired development outcomes will be promoted through the new zoning code.
 This effort has begun with the recent Merrick Neighborhood Plan, which proposes a new form-based zoning code.
-Increase the amount of open space in the neighborhood and reclaim the flood plain and dike areas for recreational purposes Not completed.
-A targeted location at 380 Union Street was sold and is being redeveloped for business use.
-This was discussed and concepts were developed as part of the 2012 Merrick Neighborhood Revitalization Plan.
+Increase the amount of open space in the neighborhood and reclaim the flood plain and dike areas for recreational purposes Not completed This was discussed and concepts were developed as part of the 2012 Merrick Neighborhood Revitalization Plan.